NewsInSA

 South Africa’s official unemployment rate rose to 33.2% in Q2 2025, with youth and Black African women hardest hit.
 While some sectors showed job growth, structural economic challenges continue to stall recovery.

-Sectoral Employment Shifts
+Sectoral Employment Trends

-“Low inflation and lower interest rates are supporting consumer spending, particularly in the trade sector where retailers are employing more people,” Els said.
-“These green shoots should help foster better economic growth going forward.”
+"Low inflation and lower interest rates are supporting consumer spending, particularly in trade, where retailers are hiring more people.
+These green shoots should foster better economic growth going forward."

 Summary